- Posts: 124

 Countries I've ridden in:

-england: great, weather is showtime though.
+england: great, weather is !!
+BAN ME NOW FOR SWEARING !! though.
 B roads were a bit scary though, english drivers are as bad as aussies.

 netherlands: awesome.
 Bit flat and windy though, except for limburgh.

 belgium: only went through wallonia, awful place.
 Flanders might be better.

 france: very nice.
 Secondary highways are fine to cycle, drivers are nice and courteous.
 Would not recommend cycling on the main freeways though, Accidentally hopped on one heading into paris, wasn't fun.

 countries I want to ride in:

 - northern netherlands - amsterdam was as far north as I got, I want to see friesland.

 - germany - seemed awesome when I was there on foot.

 - everywhere else in europe except for Greece.
 Greek drivers scare me, plus it's hot as sin.
 If I want to bake to death on my bike, I can do that fine here.

 - Joined: Fri Aug 28, 2009 2:28 pm